xarray-contrib/xncml/docs/source/index.md

 # Xncml Documentation

 `xncml` adds NcML support to xarray.
 It includes utilities to modify NcML documents, and open NcML files as `xarray.Dataset`.
+For more information on NcML, take a look at [tutorials and examples](https://docs.unidata.ucar.edu/netcdf-java/current/userguide/basic_ncml_tutorial.html) and the [annotated schema](https://docs.unidata.ucar.edu/netcdf-java/current/userguide/annotated_ncml_schema.html).

 ## Installing